Marcel Schäfer: International career

 He made his international debut for Germany on 19 November 2008 in a friendly against England, replacing Marvin Compper in the 2–1 loss.
 He made his full debut for Germany on 29 May 2009, playing the entirety of their 1–1 draw with China at the Shanghai Stadium.
 On 12 August 2009, Schäfer participated in his first competitive game for the national side, a 2–0 win over Azerbaijan in a World Cup qualifying match in Baku.
 His 8th and last international was a friendly against Denmark in August 2010.

+After football

+In July 2018, Schäfer was appointed as sporting director of VfL Wolfsburg, and in September 2022, it was announced that he would become the club's managing director from February 2023.
+On 11 April 2024, it was announced that he had left his position at the club with immediate effect.

+On 30 June 2024, he was announced as the new managing director for sport at RB Leipzig, effective from 1 August.